Energy, economy, and emissions: A non-linear state space approach to projections: Specification of the E3S2 model

 \subsection{Energy}

 The energy module contains specifications for each type of energy carrier in the fuel mix.
 We treat coal, oil, gas, and nuclear energy as exogenously given and set them equal to their observations.
 In the following, capital letters with asterisk $^*$ denote unobserved state variables and the same letters without asterisk their corresponding data observations.
+We model the various energy carriers as follows: